Jazz-Curran/Jazz-Curran/README.md

 - 👋 Hi, I’m @Jazz-Curran
 - 👀 I’m interested in networking, cloud computing, dnd and organisation.
-- 🌱 I’m currently learning eveerything from the ground up!
+- 🌱 I’m currently learning everything from the ground up!
-- 📫 How to reach me ...

 <!---
 Jazz-Curran/Jazz-Curran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.